 At Austin Public attendees will learn about community public access channels, tour the Community Media Center which includes editing lab, production equipment room, and two fully operational television studios.
 Participants will also see themselves on a large projector in various scenes in front of the green screen!

 Tours are open to all ages, however children ages 9 and up tend to engage with the tour better than younger students.

 Austin Public is a working television production facility, and as such all tour groups must be respectful of the space.
 Filming may be taking place in our studios therefore we ask that all groups remain together and with chaperones at all times.
 Group photography is allowed in certain areas of the facility.

-Unfortunately, there are no concessions at Austin Public, nor is their a space to eat lunch.
+Unfortunately, there are no concessions at Austin Public, we do have picnic tables in the front of our building and there is an adjacent City of Austin park.
 But, there are numerous restaurants and parks near by that can be used by your group.